h1dd3n01/amazon-spider/README.md

 If you input some random `string` it will print out all available options.

 There is a sample file `scrapedData74.json` to look at.
 Searched for Apple brand.
+Fixed bug where lead url has double //